Josef-Friedrich/wordpress-url-update.sh/README.md

 	-n New URL
 	-h Show usage

-'wordpress-url-update.sh' is a small shell script to update the url of wordpress sites.

 This script uses the mysql shell command.
 To use this script you must have access to the mysql server providing the data for your wordpress site